RECORD CHANGER SIZE SENSING

 Note that they can not be used with the following kinds of changers:

 1. Changers that have the active record dropping parts in the side shelf.
-Repeat discs in the stack can break records.
+Repeat discs in the stack can cause the changer to break records.

 2. Changers with the nodding spindle dropping mechanism (Philco).
 Repeat discs in the stack can break records.